Choose Trek

 Day 1 : Rishikesh to Pipalkoti

-• Distance- 200 km, Altitude 1,900m/6,200ft.
+• Distance- 200 km, Altitude 1,900m/6,200ft

-• Pick up from Rishikesh TTH office 06:00am
+• Pick up from Rishikesh TTH office 06:00 am

 • Driving Time-9-10 hrs.

-• Last ATM point available in Pipalkoti.
+• The last ATM point is available in Pipalkoti.

 • Market available in Pipalkoti.

-• Networks available all along the way.
+• Networks are available all along the way.

 • Guest house stay (Shared Accommodation).